Ovid/zen-of-test-suites/README.md

 Much of what I describe below is generic and applies to test suites written in any programming language, despite many examples being written in Perl.

+For those wishing to share this with others, [here's a cleaner layout for you](http://ovid.github.io/zen-of-test-suites/).

 # Introduction

 I often speak with developers who take a new job and they describe a Web site